 - Tier 3 includes the previously mentioned items plus dual-powered equipment with multiple uplinks.

 - Tier 4 is the most secure type of data center.
 It includes everything from Tiers 1, 2 and 3.
 Additionally, every component is fault-tolerant.
 This is the only tier that can actually provide five-nine uptime which means they are operational 99.999% yearly.

 3. What kind of encryption is used?

 Password protection is no guarantee of security.
 Many cloud providers use end-to-end encryption that protects during the data transfer on the sender’s end.
-Only the receiver can decrypt it.
-It is better to encrypt the data before you send it and to self-manage the encryption keys.
+Only the receiver can de-crypt it.
+It is better to encrypt the data before you start transferring massive files online and to self-manage the encryption keys.
 Sometimes, a third party is hired to do the encryption and rotate the keys.
 This prevents your data and encryption keys from being on your server.

 4. Has the cloud provider earned any compliance certifications?

 Your cloud provider should meet the same compliance regulations as your company.
 You should ask to see audit copies for whatever regulations your company follows, such as Payment Card Industry Data Security Standards (PCI DSS), Sarbanes-Oxley Act (SOX) or any others.
 If you’re using such technology in your business then you may want to make use of a service that takes care of auditing it infrastructures for compliance for you.

 5. How will your data be isolated from any other client’s data?

 With cloud-based storage, your data resides alongside the data of the provider’s other clients.
 The other clients must not be able to breach your account by compromising the hypervisor separating the accounts.